jax-ml/jax/docs/jaxpr.rst

 Nevertheless, if one wants to understand how JAX works internally, or to make use of the result of JAX tracing, it is useful to understand jaxpr.

-A jaxpr instance represents a function with one of more typed parameters (input variables) and one or more typed results.
+A jaxpr instance represents a function with one or more typed parameters (input variables) and one or more typed results.
 The results depend only on the input variables; there are no free variables captured from enclosing scopes.
 The inputs and outputs have types, which in JAX are represented as abstract